Lanreotide (Somatuline® Depot)

 Nausea and/or Vomiting

 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

-This medication may cause slow (called sinus bradycardia), abnormal heartbeats or high blood pressure.
+This medication may cause a lower than normal heart rate (called sinus bradycardia), abnormal heartbeats or high blood pressure.
 Notify your healthcare provider right away if you feel abnormal heartbeats, you feel dizzy or faint, or if you experience headaches.

 Muscle or Joint Pain/Aches and Headache

 Your doctor or nurse can recommend medication and other strategies to relieve pain.

 In studies, gallstones or biliary abnormalities (including gall bladder sludge) were experienced by patients receiving this medication.
 You healthcare provider will monitor you for symptoms of gall bladder abnormalities during treatment.

 It is not known if exposure of an unborn child to this medication could cause birth defects, so you should speak to your care provider if you want to become pregnant or father a child.
 You should also first consult your care provider before breast feeding while taking this medication.